ekasikaralar/Ebru-Kasikaralar/_pages/about.md

   - /about.html
 ---

-Welcome to my website!
-I'm a final-year PhD candidate in Operations Management at [the University of Chicago Booth School of Business](https://www.chicagobooth.edu/).
+Welcome!
+I'm a final-year PhD candidate in [Management Science and Operations Management](https://www.chicagobooth.edu/phd/dissertation-areas/management-science-and-operations-management) at [The University of Chicago Booth School of Business](https://www.chicagobooth.edu/).
 I’m advised by Professor [Baris Ata](https://www.chicagobooth.edu/faculty/directory/a/baris-ata).
-Previously, I obtained a B.S. degree in Industrial Engineering and Operations Research from [UC Berkeley College of Engineering](https://ieor.berkeley.edu/).
+Previously, I received a B.S. degree in Industrial Engineering and Operations Research from [UC Berkeley College of Engineering](https://ieor.berkeley.edu/).